Abdullah Haroon: Early life and political career

-In 1930, he attended the All-India Muslim Conference and in the same year, he formed the Sind United Party on the pattern of the Unionist Party (Punjab) which called for the separation of Sindh from the Bombay Presidency, which then actually took place in April 1936 after the enactment of the Government of India Act, 1935.
+In 1930, he attended the All-India Muslim Conference and in the same year, he formed the Sind United Party on the pattern of the Unionist Party (Punjab) which called for the separation of Sindh from the Bombay Presidency, which actually materialised in April 1936 after the enactment of the Government of India Act, 1935.
 Abdullah Haroon joined the All-India Muslim League in 1937.
 Although his party won a plurality of seats in the 1937 provincial elections, it was not able to form the government as its leaders like Haroon and Sir Shah Nawaz Bhutto failed to be elected.
 He was knighted by King George VI in the 1937 Coronation Honours list and came to be known as Sir Abdullah Haroon.

 Meanwhile the decline of the Sind United Party led him to organize the Muslim League in Sindh in 1938 and he was elected its president in 1939.

 In October 1938, with the help of Shaikh Abdul Majeed Sindhi and Pir Ali Muhammad Rashidi, he organised the First Sind Provincial Muslim League Conference in Karachi, with Muhammad Ali Jinnah presiding.
 Participation in this conference was from all over India.
 Haroon headed the Reception Committee and his welcome address, which set the tone for the conference, was considered quite radical at the time.
 His warning was that, "We have nearly arrived at the parting of the ways and...it will be impossible to save India from being divided into Hindu India and Muslim India, both placed under separate federation".
 This also prepared the ground for adoption of the Lahore Resolution in March 1940.
+He also spoke at this historic event and endorsed the resolution.

-Later he also was a member of the Muslim League Working Committee that drafted and endorsed the 'Pakistan Resolution' on behalf of all Muslims of Sindh at the 27th Session of the Muslim League at Lahore on 23 March 1940.
+Abdullah Haroon also was a member of the Muslim League Working Committee that drafted and endorsed the 'Pakistan Resolution' on behalf of all Muslims of Sindh at the 27th Session of the Muslim League at Lahore on 23 March 1940.

 Death and legacy

 Abdullah Haroon died on 27 April 1942 in Karachi.
 He had donated ten thousand rupees to the Muslim League at Allahabad in 1942.
 He was a philanthropist and active in social welfare projects throughout his life and contributed to many charitable institutions.
 According to Nazaria-i-Pakistan Trust, ..."he had given away a princely sum of Rs 88,961 to charities, which would be equivalent to about Rs 10 million today".

-The Pakistan Post also had issued a commemorative postage stamp in his honour in its 'Pioneers of Freedom' series.
+The Pakistan Post issued a commemorative postage stamp in his honour in its 'Pioneers of Freedom' series.